eatthinkdu/eatthinkdu.github.io/_posts/2015-12-23-itinerary.md

 <h4>Koh Rong:</h4>
 <ul>
   <li><b>Thoughts</b>: idyllic island, cool if you want to properly beach bum. less developed than Thai islands, it's backpacker's paradise.
 You can easily get stuck here and not want to leave.</li>
   <li><b>What to do</b>: I chilled on the main beach for 2 days and it was glorious.
 This island also knows how to party, and the Cambodians will come out and join you.
-It's awesome.</li>
+It's awesome.
+They also have this bioluminescent phytoplankton tour at sunset for ~$7 that sounded good, but I didn't have the time to check it out.</li>
   <li><b>Where I stayed</b>: Three Brothers?
 I honestly don't remember but I got a private room for like $3 or something ridiculous.
 Monkey Island has nice bungalows though.</li>
 </ul>